State-College-Plone/WebServerAuth/README.txt

        example, if you're using a single-sign-on system that provides its own logout page, point to that.
 If you can't think of anything better, make a page that says "Sorry, Bub.
-You'll have to quit your web browser to log out", and point it at that.
+You'll have to quit your web browser to log out", and point it to that.

     5. Point the Change Password link (in the ZMI: your-plone-site &rarr;
        portal_controlpanel) to something sensible, or hide it altogether.